MBuffenoir/elk/README.md

 Naviguate to `https://$(docker-machine ip elk):5601`.

-The login is `admin` and the password is `Kibana05` (see the comments at the top of the file `/conf-files/proxy-conf/kibana-nginx.conf` to change those credentials)
+The login is `admin` and the password is `Kibana05` (see the comments at the top of the file `/conf-files/proxy-conf/kibana-nginx.conf` to change those credentials).

 Click on the `Create` button to create your first index.